 Reverse The Straddle Method

-To set up for this method, it can actually be useful to utilize the shore or beach this time around.
-So, as you approach the beach, gather as much speed as possible so that you can beach the bow of your kayak as far up onto the shore as possible.
+It can actually be useful to use the shore or beach this time around.
+As you approach the beach, gather as much speed as possible so that you can beach the bow of your kayak as far up onto the shore as possible.
 Of course, this relies on having a sandy shore that won’t damage your kayak.

-If you’re exiting your kayak at a concrete boat launch, you’ll want to be more gentle with your approach and if you’re exiting on a rocky shoreline, we’d strongly encourage you to reconsider exiting at an alternative location.
+If you’re exiting your kayak at a concrete boat launch, you’ll want to be gentle with your approach.
+And if you’re exiting on a rocky shoreline, reconsider exiting at an alternative location.

 If you don’t want to toss your paddle, you can also attach it to the paddle park on the gunwale of your kayak or set it down in the cockpit.